karlpokus/trobot/README.md

 Manage webhooks via `npm run webhooks` called from root.

 - Make sure you return a 200 for a quick HEAD to any callbackUrl you will provide before adding a new webhook.
 Trello checks this.
-- There are multiple ways to build webhooks i.e one or more callbackURLs for one or more responses.
-You can also add query params to your callbackURL if it helps.
+- There are multiple ways to build webhooks i.e 1+ callbackURLs for 1+ responses to 1+ model actions.
+You may also add query params to your callbackURL if it helps.
 - Read more at `https://developers.trello.com/apis/webhooks`

 After creating webhooks `require('trobot')` somewhere, add custom functions to your bot and apply them in routes.